platformland/electric-book/book/text/data.md

 # Data infrastructure, APIs and open standards

-Rather than the duplication and sharing of data (as often happens in legacy technology systems) in a platform ecosystem data is accessed, as needed via APIs using agreed open-standards.
+WIth legacy systems, data gets shared and duplicated.
+In a platform ecosystem data is accessed as needed, via APIs using agreed open-standards.
 Data, rather than being held in multiple places and multiple formats, is stored in canonical registers.

 ## 1. Create canonical registers of data and manage them on behalf of multiple services